Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 - Recognize the truth of society: the reality of "scissors difference".
 The deep-seated reasons for the widening gap between rich and poor;

-- Consciously improve one's own financial intelligence: accounting, investment, market, legal knowledge;
+- Consciously improve one's own financial intelligence: accounting, investment, market, and legal knowledge;

 Chapter 6: The investment of the rich